lfreitasds/Webscraping-Star-Jeans/README.md

 ## 2 - Business Assumptions

-* OS MODELOS COM MAIS PRODUTOS PRODUTOS FORAM CONSIDERADOS OS MAIS POPULARES

-* AS CORES COM MAIS PRODUTOS FORAM CONSIDERADOS AS MAIS POPULARES

-* DDDD.
+* The best-selling models were considered to be those with the highest number of products.

+* The best-selling colors were considered to be those with the highest number of products.

 ## 3 - Solution Strategy

 **Step 01.
-Data Collection:** Use web scraping to collect data from the H&M's website.
+Data Collection:** Use web scraping to collect data from H&M's website.
 Web scraping is an automated method used to extract large amounts of data from websites.
 Hennes&Mauritz (H&M) is a retail firm that sells clothing and accessories at a fair price.

 **Step 02.
 Data Cleaning:** It is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset.